 The procedure of removing braces is a relatively quick and simple one.
 Once the braces are removed, our hygienists will also clean and polish the bonding resins off the tooth surfaces.
 A set of impressions is then taken to facilitate the new set of retainers.
 These appointments usually take place in the morning and you will return in the afternoon for your retainer-fit appointment.

 Your retainers retain your new tooth positions and wearing them is paramount to maintaining your new smile.
 Relapse can occur if retainers are not worn and its severity can present with varying degrees.
-Further retainer check appointments are included in your initial treatment fee and Dr Skilton, Dr Yap and Dr Anthony are always happy to provide additional retainer checks if required.
+Further retainer check appointments are included in your initial treatment fee and Dr Jonathan Skilton and Dr Jason Yap are always happy to provide additional retainer checks if required.

 “Camouflage” is a general term which refers to the utilisation of orthodontic braces and other treatment modalities to move teeth into positions to mask an underlying skeletal discrepancy.
 Many people display varying degrees of jaw discrepancies where either the upper or lower jaws are bigger or smaller than the other.
 Camouflage is very common and orthodontic practice and usually provides excellent results without the surgery component to treatment.